kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Plotting.md

   title('Cosine Wave');
   ```

+You effectively select the subplot, then run commands that will automatically map to that subplot.

+If you want to make an axis square, you can run the `axis square;` command.
 ### 3D Plots
 MATLAB supports 3D plotting as well.
 Common types are surface plots, mesh plots, and 3D line plots.